Willie Calhoun Player Props: Yankees vs. White Sox

 Willie Calhoun Player Prop Bets: Yankees vs. White Sox - June 8

-On Thursday, Willie Calhoun (.371 on-base percentage in past 10 games, 59 points above season-long percentage) and the New York Yankees play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 7:05 PM ET.
+Willie Calhoun -- hitting .290 in his past 10 games -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the hill, on June 8 at 4:05 PM ET.

 Willie Calhoun Game Info & Props vs. the White Sox